-We can only hope that vaccination will eventually lead to a return to some semblance of 'normal' life.
-In the meantime, we wish you well in your navigation of the months ahead and hope to welcome you to live concerts with Malvern Concert Club later in the year.
+In the meantime we wish all members and supporters well over the months ahead, and hope to welcome you to live concerts with Malvern Concert Club later in the year.

 The Committee of Malvern Concert Club